peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  than 0.

 ### MovePointLeft
-    public EDecimal MovePointLeft​(EInteger bigPlaces, EContext ctx) Returns a number similar to this number but with the decimal point moved to the left.
+    public EFloat MovePointLeft​(EInteger bigPlaces, EContext ctx) Returns a number similar to this number but with the radix point moved to the left.

 **Parameters:**